-- 17.5.1 This clause applies to all full-time and part-time employees who have had 12 months continuous service with Council immediately prior to the commencement of parental leave or special maternity leave and to casual employees who have worked on a regular and systematic basis with Council for at least 12 months prior to the commencement of parental leave or special maternity leave. - 17.5.2 Definitions Paid Parental Leave - 17.5.2.1 'Paid parental leave' shall mean: - (1) leave taken by a female employee in connection with the pregnancy, the birth or adoption of a child of the employee; or - (2) leave taken by a male employee in connection with the birth or adoption of child where such employee is the primary care giver to that child. - 17.5.2.2 'PPL instalments' shall mean instalments paid during the paid parental leave period under the Paid Parental Leave Act 2010 (Cth) or any lump sum payment made under this legislation. - 17.5.3 Paid parental leave consists of an unbroken period of leave. - 17.5.4 Paid special maternity leave shall mean leave taken by an employee where the pregnancy of the employee terminates before the expected date of birth (other than by the birth of a living child), or where she suffers illness related to her pregnancy, and she is not then on paid maternity leave; provided that a medical practitioner certifies such leave to be necessary before her return to work. - 17.5.5 An employee shall be entitled to a total of 12 weeks paid parental leave or special maternity leave on full pay; or 24 weeks parental leave or special maternity leave on half pay; or parental leave or special maternity leave on a combination of full pay or half pay provided the leave does not exceed the equivalent of 12 weeks on full pay.
-In addition: - 17.5.5.1 an employee may also be entitled to receive PPL instalments up to a maximum of 18 weeks: - 17.5.5.2 an employee who is entitled paid parental leave but not to PPL instalments shall be provided with paid parental leave equivalent to 12 weeks on full pay. - 17.5.6 The employee may choose to commence paid parental leave before the expected date of the birth or adoption. - 17.5.7 Annual leave, long service leave, unpaid parental leave and any accumulated time in lieu may be taken in conjunction with paid parental leave and special maternity leave, subject to Council approval, provided that the total period of leave does not exceed 104 weeks.
+- 17.5.1 This clause applies to all full-time and part-time employees who have had 12 months continuous service with Council immediately prior to the commencement of parental leave or special parental leave and to casual employees who have worked on a regular and systematic basis with Council for at least 12 months prior to the commencement of parental leave or special parental leave. - 17.5.2 Definitions Paid Parental Leave - 17.5.2.1 'Paid parental leave' shall mean leave taken by an employee in connection with the pregnancy, the birth or adoption of a child of the employee; or where such employee is the primary care giver to that child. - 17.5.2.2 'Parental Leave Pay (PLP) instalments' shall mean instalments paid during the paid parental leave period under the Paid Parental Leave Act 2010 (Cth) or any lump sum payment made under this legislation. - 17.5.3 Paid parental leave consists of an unbroken period of leave. - 17.5.4 Paid special parental leave shall mean leave taken by an employee where the pregnancy of the employee terminates before the expected date of birth (other than by the birth of a living child), or where the employee suffers illness related to their pregnancy, and the employee is not then on paid parental leave; provided that a medical practitioner certifies such leave to be necessary before their return to work. - 17.5.5 An employee shall be entitled to a total of 12 weeks paid parental leave or special parental leave on full pay; or 24 weeks parental leave or special parental leave on half pay; or parental leave or special parental leave on acombination of full pay or half pay provided the leave does not exceed the equivalent of 12 weeks on full pay.
+In addition: - 17.5.5.1 an employee may also be entitled to receive PLP instalments up to amaximum of 18 weeks - 17.5.5.2 an employee who is entitled paid parental leave but not to PLP instalments shall be provided with paid parental leave equivalent to 12 weeks on full pay. - 17.5.6 An employee may choose to commence paid parental leave before the expected date of the birth or adoption. - 17.5.7 Annual leave, long service leave, unpaid parental leave and any accumulated time in lieu may be taken in conjunction with paid parental leave and special parental leave, subject to Council approval, provided that the total period of leave does not exceed 104 weeks.